 ENGINE: 4 x Pratt & Whitney R-1830-90 Twin Wasp 14-cylinder air-cooled radial engines developing 1,200 horsepower each.

 SPEED (MAX): 217 miles-per-hour (349 kilometers-per-hour; 188 knots)

 RANGE: 2,961 miles (4,765 kilometers; 2,573 nautical miles)

 RATE-OF-CLIMB: 750 feet-per-minute (229 meters-per-minute)

-Detailing the development and operational history of the Short S25 Sunderland Long-Range Maritime / Reconnaissance Flying Boat
+Detailing the development and operational history of the Short S25 Sunderland Long-Range Maritime / Reconnaissance Flying Boat.

-The Short Sunderland was the premiere flying boat of British military aviators during World War 2.
-Oft regarded as one of the best flying boats of the war, the Sunderland played up to some inherent design strengths including a potent defensive armament arrangement and excellent operational ranges.
-Both of these qualities played a large part in countering the lethal presence of marauding German U-boat submarines through infested waters in and around Allied interests.
-It was through these head-on engagements with German U-boats that the Sunderland series would become famous for.
+The Short Sunderland was the premiere flying boat of British military aviators during World War 2 (1939-1945).
+Oft-regarded as one of the best flying boats of the conflict, the Sunderland played up to some inherent design strengths including a potent defensive armament scheme and excellent operational range.
+Both of these qualities played a large part in countering the lethal presence of marauding German U-boat attack submarines through infested waters in and around Allied interests.
+It was through these head-on engagements with the enemy that the Sunderland series would become famous for.